SoftDevAndy/DoomChat/README.md

 /pm <playername> <message>
 ```

-Allow the user to ***private message*** an other player (if they are online).
-If the player is ignored by who they are trying to message they will be silently ignored.
+Allow the user to ***private message*** another player (if they are online).
+If the player is ignored by who they are trying to message, they get silently ignored.

 ```
 /r <message>
 ```

-If the player has messaged someone or recieved a message from someone they can ***reply*** to that player quickly .
+If the player has messaged another player or recieved a message from another player, they can use the ***reply*** command to message that player quickly without having to type in their full name.

 ### Ignore System

 ***Lets the user ignore or unignore players***
-Once ignored the player won't see any of the ignored players global chat or private messages.
-They will see the players trade chat messages and clan chat though.
+Once the player has ignored another player they won't see any of the that players global chat or private messages.
+They will see the players trade chat messages and clan chat messages though.
 ```
 /ignore <playername>
 ```